swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-7-track-model-evolutions-in-the-cicd-pipeline-with-cml/index.md

 - Pushed the updated CI/CD configuration file to Git
 - Opened an issue in your issue tracker
 - Created a new branch to add your changes
-- Swithed to the new branch
+- Checked out to the new branch
 - Commit and pushed the changes that were not commited in [Chapter 5: Track model evolutions with DVC](/the-guide/chapter-5-track-model-evolutions-with-dvc)
 - Created a pull request/merge request
 - Visualized the execution of the CI/CD pipeline
 - Visualized the CML report that is added to your pull request/merge request
 - Merged the pull request/merge request to the main branch
-- Switched back to the main branch and pull latest changes
+- Switched back to the main branch and pulled latest changes

 However, you might have identified the following areas for improvement: